peytoncordero/DRI25/data-ethics.md

 ---
-title: 'Data Ethics'
+title: 'Data Literacies'
-cover title: Data Ethics
+cover title: Data Literacies
 description: 'What is data?
 What counts as data?
+What are the ethical implications when working with data?
+How can we manage our data?
 These are questions we will explore throughout the workshop.
 Data is foundational to nearly all digital projects and often help us to understand and express our ideas and narratives.
 Hence, in order to do digital work, we should know how data is captured, constructed, and manipulated.
-In this workshop we will be discussing the basics of research data, in terms of its material, transformation, and presentation.
-We will also engage with the ethical dimensions of what it means to work with data, from collection to visualization to representation. '
+We will also engage with the ethical dimensions of what it means to work with data, from collection to visualization to management.

 learning objectives:
-    - Know the stages of data analysis
+    - Know the stages of data from collection to analysis
-    - Understand the difference between proprietary and open data formats
-    - Become familiar with the specific requirements of "high quality data"
     - Learn about ethical issues around working with different types of   data and analysis
+    - Learn best practices to manage and store data

 estimated time:
-    - 3 - 4 hours
+    - 2 - 3 hours

 prerequisites:
     - command-line: